tarik-besic/netflix-clone/README.md

 Overall, my goal is to create a top-quality Netflix clone that not only looks great and offers a wide range of features, but also delivers a fast and seamless experience for users.

 Technologies used:
-NextJs, React Query, ContextAPI ,MUI.
+NextJs, TypeScript , React Query, ContextAPI ,MUI.